 Rounding the series off is a dram of supreme sophistication from the Speyside distillery of Glen Grant.
 Matured for 21 years in a Refill Bourbon Hogshead, bottled at 60.6% and available for £95.00

 Smell: Caramel and Honey, Vanilla, Apple, Pear and Grape, Grass, Chocolate, Biscuit and Fudge.

 Taste: Full Bodied, Oak Spice, Caramel, Chocolate Orange, Cinnamon, Chili, Lemon and Orange.

 Value for Money: A 21 year old malt of this supreme quality for under £100 is great value.

 Score: 47 / 50.

-Glen Grant is a dram I am rather poorly acquainted with, though if this is any indication of it’s quality, I shall have to remedy this situation as a matter of urgency.
+Glen Grant is a dram I am rather poorly acquainted with, though if this is any indication of its quality, I shall have to remedy that situation as a matter of urgency.
 A whisky of weight and gravitas, of quiet sophistication and yet an underlying, raw power.